 Clifden has got plenty of lovely routes to choose from.
-While the Errislannan Loop will bring you past Owenglen waterfall where you just might spot the odd salmon swimming upstream, Cleggan Loop will give you the opportunity to ascend Cleggan Head for optimum views.
+While the Errislannan Loop will bring you past Owenglen waterfall where you just might spot the odd salmon swimming upstream, Cleggan Loop will give you the opportunity to ascend Cleggan Head for optimum views all around.
 Finally, Roundstone Loop offers a tranquil escape past beautiful bogland and the white sands of Gurteen and Dog’s Bay.
 If you would like to get out exploring all the stunning places listed above, look no further than Clifden Bike Shop bike hires to sort out your mode of transport!

 If you’re on the hunt for a truly unique piece of Jewellery, head on over to O’Dalaigh Jewellers.
 An expert in the craft, the O’Dalaigh family have been creating their incredible jewellery for people all over the world since 1973.
 They’ve got something that will suit everyone and trust us - it really is impossible to pick your favourite piece out of their breath-taking selection.

 Discover the art of brewing original draught beer at Bridewell Brewery.
 Crisp beers with heavenly flavours that pack a punch.
 Whether they are paired with food or enjoyed on their own, Bridewell’s Red and Blonde ales are satisfying on the palate and are kind to the mind.
 Find them on tap in locations all over town, including Abbeyglen Castle Hotel, Clifden Station House Hotel and Guys Bar to name a few.
 Sample a real taste of Clifden with Bridewell Brewery.

 THE WHITETHORN GALLERY